 Each object in Lunacy has eight handles that become visible when you select objects.
 Those handles don’t just indicate selection; you can also use them to resize a layer.
 Grab any of the handles and drag them to resize an object.

-Notice the Resizing option.
+Notice the Group Resizing Option.

 Imagine you’ve got an object inside a group.
 When you resize this group, how the object should behave?
 Should it resize or stay locked?